 You are required to enter a point name in the Point Name field.
-The default name is ":{BOARD NAME}:{BOARD NUMBER}:{POINT NUM-BER}."
+The default name is ":{BOARD NAME}:{UNIT NUMBER}:{BOARD NUMBER}:{POINT NUMBER}."

-- Board/Point Number The Board/Point Number will automatically be defined if you are configuring the point from the Input Summary Screen. - Select Eng.
+Select Eng.
 Units The Select Eng.
 Units field is where you may select how the ON and OFF states of this point are displayed and represented in E2's setup fields and status screens.
 By default, digital inputs have ON-OFF engineering units, meaning when the input is ON or OFF, the input will be represented as "ON" or "OFF" in the system software.